The Suffix -ward in English: Direction and Movement Explained (B2–C1)

 Meaning: in the direction of the sea.

-• When he looked seaward, he could see a huge ship.
+• When he looked seaward, he could see several ships.

 Meaning: after the time mentioned.